Why Midwifery Care?

 Maternal Mortality and Postpartum Care

-Postpartum is a perilous time for mothers, particularly Black mothers, who have a pregnancy related death rate 3 times that of white women in Mississippi.
+Postpartum is a perilous time for mothers.
 Of all maternal mortality deaths specifically tied to pregnancy complications, 86% occur after the baby is born.
 More mothers in our state are dying after childbirth than nearly anywhere else in the U.S. Heart disease, hypertension, and infections are the leading causes of pregnancy related deaths in Mississippi.

 Our providers will educate you about your risks of a pregnancy related death and help you to take the necessary steps to avoid diseases and complications that can lead to death.